How to cook a whole butternut squash the easy way — without cutting it up first.

 The crock pot method takes easy to a whole new level.
 I’m not even sure you can call this a recipe since there’s just one ingredient and hardly anything to do.

 OK, here it is — take a whole butternut squash and put it in the crock pot.
 Turn it on.
-Yep, it’s that easy.
+Yep, slow cooker butternut squash is that easy.

 It’s also great for a quick breakfast.
 Simply heat and top with a fried egg.